skip to content

 • VCC membership comprises: The Vice-Chancellor (Chair), the Chair and external member of each SC and the Pro-Vice-Chancellor with responsibility for staff.
 Other attendees at the meeting include the Director of Human Resources (Secretary) and the Academic Secretary (Secretary of the GB).

-• Committee members must be Professors (Grade 12) or of professorial standing[1]
+• Committee members must be Professors at Grade 12 or of professorial standing[1]

 • There is no age disqualification for membership.

-• The gender balance of each Committee should be as close to 50% men and 50% women as reasonably possible and should normally include a minimum of two members of each gender.
-Consideration should be given to the racial and ethnic diversity of the committees.
+• The membership of each committee should have as fair a representation across genders, race and ethnicity as reasonably possible.
 The Secretary of each School Committee should check with each external member how they wish their gender and race to be described.
-A report will be provided centrally of the gender, race and ethnic origin of Committee members.
+A report will be provided centrally of the gender, race and ethnic origin of committee members.

-• University members of promotions committees are expected to undertake relevant training in equality and diversity matters as specified by the Human Resources Division on behalf of the General Board.
+• University members of promotions committees are expected to undertake relevant training in equality and diversity matters as specified by the Human Resources Division on behalf of the General Board, namely the Equality and Diversity Essentials and the Understanding Unconscious/Implicit Bias online training modules.

 • Meetings may be held in person or via a videoconferencing platform.